MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 * **Message**: ReplyToId is coming null when user performs any action on the Adaptive Card in the emulator.

 * **Scenario**: Developer is testing an adaptive card with yes/no action items in the emulator.
-When a user clicks on yes/no, the developer wants to update the card with a thank you message.
+When a user selects on yes/no, the developer wants to update the card with a thank you message.
 However, the ReplyToId, which is needed for the update, is coming as null.

 * **Resolution**: Verify the version of the Bot Framework Emulator being used.
-It is recommended to use version V4.<br>Test the adaptive card again in the emulator.<br>If the issue persists, share a screen recording of the issue for further investigation.
+It's recommended to use version V4.<br>Test the adaptive card again in the emulator.<br>If the issue persists, share a screen recording of the issue for further investigation.

 * **Source**: [View](https://github.com/microsoftdocs/msteams-docs/issues/7540)